-The Group's exposure to market risk for changes in interest rates relates primarily to the Group's loans from various financial institutions which carry floating interest rates.
-The Group regularly keeps track of the movements in interest rates and the factors influencing them.
+The Group's exposure to interest rate risk for changes in interest rates relates primarily to the Group's loans from various financial institutions which carry floating interest rates.
+To manage interest rate risk, the Group renegotiates the interest rates for certain long-term debts to convert them from fixed-rate debt to floating-rate debt as the Group believes that the current interest rate environment makes it more favorable to carry floating-rate debt.

-Of the total P33.41 billion loans outstanding as of June 30, 2022, P0.42 billion are on floating rate basis.
+Of the total \$\mathbb{P}39\$ billion loans outstanding as of June 30, 2023, \$\mathbb{P}4.21\$ billion are on floating rate basis.
 The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, or the Group's annualized profit before tax through the impact on floating rate borrowings.

 Effect on annualized

 Increase (decrease) income before income tax

 in basis points (In Thousands)

-June 30, 2022 +200 ₽8,333
+June 30, 2023 +200 ₽84,292

--200 (8,333)
+-200 (84,292)